SalesTim/tech-hub/src/app/_post/2019-07-18-install-microsoft-teams-linux-wsl-ubuntu.md

 ![](/img/blog/vcxsrv-3.png)

-Refer to [this thread](https://stackoverflow.com/questions/61110603/how-to-set-up-working-x11-forwarding-on-wsl2) to learn why you need to do that.
+Refer to [this thread](https://stackoverflow.com/questions/61110603/how-to-set-up-working-x11-forwarding-on-wsl2) to learn why you need to disable access control.

 Save your configuration and launch the VcxSrv server.